junxit/us-congress-bills-114/metadata.md

 - 2016-02-10 — The Speaker designated the Honorable Rodney Davis to act as Chairman of the Committee.
 - 2016-02-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H692)
 - 2016-02-10 — The previous question was ordered pursuant to the rule. (consideration: CR H691)
+- 2016-02-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.